SAPC ASM 2017 - Warwick

 Wednesday 12th to Friday 14th July 2017

-A huge thank you to everyone who took part in the SAPC ASM 2017 at the University of Warwick last week.
+A huge thank you to everyone who took part in the SAPC ASM 2017 at the University of Warwick to make it such a success.
 Over 340 delegates registered to attend and over 250 presentations were given.

 Prizes were presented in the closing session to: